FinCEN Files — Agusta, Maxis, Essar: probed at home, Indian firms on US radar as well

 Reliance Communications and Videocon did not respond to questionnaires from The Indian Express.
 Vodafone India merged with Idea Cellular in August 2018.

-Ben Padovan, Group Head (Corporate Communications) Vodafone: “In 2012, the CBI filed charges in relation to the 2002 spectrum allocation against a number of companies, including Vodafone India Limited (VIL) and Vodafone Mobile Services Limited (VMSL).
-In October 2015, the special court reviewing the matter dismissed the charges against all accused, including VIL and VMSL.
-In his order, the Judge O.P.
-Saini reprimanded the CBI for preparing distorted and fabricated charges.
-This was the end of the matter.”
+Said Ben Padovan, Group Head (Corporate Communications), Vodafone: “In 2012, the CBI filed charges in relation to the 2002 spectrum allocation against a number of companies, including Vodafone India Limited (VIL) and Vodafone Mobile Services Limited (VMSL).
+In October 2015, the special court reviewing the matter dismissed the charges against all accused, including VIL and VMSL… This was the end of the matter.”

-“Incidentally, and just so you are aware, Vodafone was not a shareholder of VIL at the time of the allotment in 2002.
-Vodafone acquired Hutchison’s stake in VIL and VMSL in May 2007.”

 * Essar: A DBTCA SAR in February 2017 flagged 1,448 transactions ($15.51 billion) during 2011-2016.
 Among them, 564 transactions ($7.14 billion) “were transferred between companies in the Essar Group of companies.
 These transactions are the primary focus of this case, although all transactions identified are being reported”, stated the SAR that listed 13 such companies.